 How Do I Fix Denon Receiver That Turns Off and Blinks Red?

 The following suggestions elaborate on what you can do to reverse the situation at hand.

 Give Receiver Some RestA possibility that your receiver might be overheating is something that we can rule out, in which case the circuitry by design resets after a few minutes of cooling down.
 In this scenario, the protection light goes out after a while rendering your receiver reusable again.

-- Turn off the Power and Check Connections
+1. Turn off the Power and Check the Connections

 When factors like low impedance condition, lousy speaker, or even a short speaker wire trigger the appearance of a protection light, you will need to turn off the receiver and restart it.
 You should check all wire connections to and from the speaker; alternatively, if you turn on the receiver and realize that the protection light is going on, disconnect the speaker wires at the receiver side before retesting.